 In an increasingly globalised economy, there is a growing need for economists who understand theeffects of international trade flows, investments and policies.
 Furthermore, the rise of China as an economic superpower has vast implications for companies and countries alike.
 This programme will provide you with knowledge of the current affairs of China’s economy based on the methods of advanced economics and economic history.

 The programme combines standard economic methods and theories with careful analysis of China’s economy.
 Courses are designed to give you specific insight into China’s economic macro-policies, institutions and the micro-level development of markets and firms.
 As a graduate you will be able to assist companies and institutions in navigating an increasingly financially integrated and competitive global economy.

 Through this programme, you will acquire an extensive knowledge of China’s economic institutions and the methods used to study them.
 You will obtain a broad theoretical knowledge of international economics and economic history.
 You will also participate in a study tour to Fudan University in Shanghai and conduct fieldwork in China.

 We offer high quality teaching by leading researchers in the field.
 With close connections to business community our courses often feature guest lectures by top management in international firms.
-With a Master’s of International Economics with a focus on China you will be able to tackle important real-world issues in this age of globalisation and financial integration.
+With a Master’s in International Economics with a Focus on China, you will be able to tackle important real-world issues in this age of globalisation and financial integration.

 Furthermore, graduates will be qualified for employment at private research centres.
 Many international institutions have a constant demand for economists, for example the UN, ILO, EU, ECB, OECD, IMF, the World Bank and various aid agencies such as SIDA.